 All plastic piping have a maximum allowable operating pressure rating at which the piping system may be operated for 50 years, and it is related to the water temperature.
 As the temperature increases, the maximum allowable pressure rating decreases to a point where the pipe can not handle the water temperature anymore, and this temperature is called maximum allowable operating temperature.

 PPR’s maximum allowable operating temperature is 70°C for 50 years, which is around the same temperature that hot water reaches in most homes.

-Schedule 80 FlowGuard® CPVC, on the other hand, has a higher allowable operating temperature of 93° C. This means that FlowGuard CPVC will keep its strength and appearance and last longer well beyond the temperature most pipes are exposed to in residential homes.
+Schedule 80 FlowGuard® CPVC water pipe, on the other hand, has a higher allowable operating temperature of 93° C. This means that FlowGuard CPVC will keep its strength and appearance and last longer well beyond the temperature most pipes are exposed to in residential homes.

 How Heat Leads to Corrosion